 The Silent Supplier | Water Heater Keeps Life Flowing

 Often overlooked, a home’s water heater sees as much use in a day as the refrigerator.
 Just as the fridge keeps food cold and accessible, the water heater makes sure that warmed water is readily at hand, whether for laundry, dishes or a relaxing bubble bath.
 Even though it lacks the flash and central location of shiny kitchen appliances, the water heater commands roughly 18 percent of a home’s total energy use—second only to heating and cooling.
 And while a heater usually lasts 10 to 15 years, its operational costs are significant: $400 to $600 annually.
+Hence, it only makes sense to hire a technician that conducts water heater repairs in Irving, TX to service your water heater periodically to maintain its efficiency.

 Many homeowners replace a heater only when pressed—when water that’s supposed to be inside the heater or coming out of a faucet instead floods the floor.
 Leaks can originate from any of the heater’s several valves: cold water, hot water, temperature/pressure, and drainage.
 Over time, any of these valves can corrode and weaken, generating a leak.
 Sometimes a water heater repair can solve any issues with the heater and there is no need for replacement.
 You may call a water heater repair technician to help you work on this.